24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 This is a double-edged sword because, as ‘serious’ creatives, we need to maintain a social media presence to reach and interact with our audience.

 The same goes for writing projects.
-Just because one of the writers you follow on Twitter has just smashed NaNoWriMo and is pushing out a draft of the sequel before Christmas, doesn’t mean you should be.
+Just because one of the writers you follow on Threads just smashed their writing goal ahead of Christmas, doesn’t mean you should do the same.
 I guarantee that writer hasn’t slept properly in days.
 And they definitely don’t have kids.

-TIP 08: YOU MIGHT NOT BE ABLE TO AFFORD AS MUCH THIS YEAR, AND THAT’S OKAY
+TIP 08: YOU MIGHT NOT BE ABLE TO AFFORD AS MUCH, AND THAT’S OKAY

 On a more sombre note…

 The cost-of-living crisis is biting most families in the UK (ourselves included), and I know the same is true globally.
-Many families are struggling just to make ends meet (never mind the extra expense of Christmas) and honestly the whole situation makes my blood boil.
-We’re relatively lucky compared to many and we’re still having to cut back on gifts and travel expenses this year.
-Many people are in a much worse position.
+Many families are struggling to make ends meet even in 'normal' times.

-I won’t get into a rant on Brexit, capitalism, consumerism, climate change, and rampant societal inequality right now, otherwise you’ll still be reading this on Christmas morning.
+I won’t get into a rant on capitalism, consumerism, climate change, rampant societal inequality and oppression, and the literal fucking genocides that world 'leaders' are ignoring: otherwise you’ll still be reading this on Christmas morning.
 Or, more likely, not.
-What I’ll say is, if you can afford to then please donate something to charity.
-Food banks, homeless shelters, humanitarian aid, Christmas present appeals… whichever feels right for you.
+What I’ll say is: if you can afford to, then please donate to charity.
+Food banks, homeless shelters, humanitarian aid, Christmas present appeals… whatever feels right for you.

 If you’re reading this and you’re struggling with the cost of Christmas, please please please don’t go through it alone.
 Reach out to family / friends.
 Contact your local food bank or other organisations which might be able to help.
 It’s hard to offer specific guidance when I don’t know your situation or where you live, so I urge you to please reach out and don’t go through it alone.